joaoaraujo1/SmartDashboard-prototype/README.md

 The Smart Dashboard was a project developed with [AXIIS](https://www.axiis-ea.com/) that reached the finals on a national contest for Hardware Start-Ups.
 The prototype consisted of 2 main hardware parts: An an Android-based dashboard device and an Arduino board with some electronics.
 In this repo, you will find the software that made the prototype work with features that included speedometer, temperature reading, GPS navigation and a smartphone-connected alarm.
 The Android code works with a trial version of HERE maps for the maps/navigation features.

+In this repository, you will find the complete Arduino and Android code that made the prototype work and some testing footage to the code and electronics in the earlier stages of development of the dashboard.

 ## Electronics ##

 The following electronics were mounted on an Arduino Uno board used for the prototype: